CaravanStudios/web3-storage-vue/README.md

 * `w3 space ls` - lists your spaces within web3.storage.
 * `w3 space use <space key>` - chooses a space to recieve the files being uploaded via the sandbox.
 * `w3 key create` - creates a local web3.storage key.
-* `w3 delegation create <did:key:...> --base64` - tells web3.storage that the client using the key you just made is authorized to interact with your account.
+* `w3 delegation create <did:key:...> | base64` - tells web3.storage that the client using the key you just made is authorized to interact with your account.
+Use only the *first* line of the key output.

 Save the output - both key and proof - to a .env file and save it to the project root.
 There is a sample `.env.example` within the sanbox code repository.
 The format is as follows, as found within the `.env.example` file:

 > KEY=SOMEKEYHERE

 The KEY value is second line of output from the `w3 key create` command.
+It always starts with 'Mg'.
 > PROOF='SOMEMULTLINESTRINGTHATSREALLYLONGHERE'

- The PROOF value is the long, BASE64 output from the `w3 delegation create <did:key:...> --base64` command.
+ The PROOF value is the long, BASE64 output from the `w3 delegation create <did:key:...> | base64` command.

 > [!IMPORTANT] You will need to repeat this step on any device you configure to run this app.
 > The .env file should _never_ be committed to the repo.
 If you do, anyone with access to your repo will be able to access your W3.Storage account and access your files.